marcduiker/marcduiker.github.io/_posts/2016-12-03-blog-upgrade-excerpts-and-improving-performance.md

 I finally made some time available to work on this blog.
 There were a couple of things I wanted to improve since [I moved to GitHub Pages/Jekyll]({{ site.url }}/2015/10/06/moving-my-blog-i-love-github-and-markdown.html).

 1. Better looking index page.
-Before todays change it was a __very__ simple (but boring) bullited list of links containing the date and title of individual blogposts.
+Before todays change it was a __very__ simple (and boring) bulleted list of links containing the date and title of individual blogposts.
 2. Improved content structure.
 Having a well defined content structure improves SEO.
 3. Higher performance.
 Faster page loads makes both users and Google happy.